 Case Study: How a targeted press release led to a new life-saving drug test

 Chris Pudney, Jenny Scott and Stephen Husbands, from the University of Bath, developed a handheld saliva test for the recreational drug Spice.
 This test is the first of its kind and takes only 5 minutes to determine whether someone has taken the drug.
 Previously, only blood or urine tests could be used, taking up to a week to find out the results, and proving useless to paramedics in urgent cases.
-The use of Spice in prisons was a difficult problem to tackle, due to there not being a quick test.
+The use of Spice in prisons is also a difficult problem to tackle, due to the lack of a quick test.